glory-kasongo-03/Doctor_appointment_booking_system/Kanban_explanation.md

 - **Continuous Delivery:** Tasks are finished and delivered as soon as they are ready, without waiting for a specific release date.
 - **Adaptability:** Teams can adjust priorities by adding, removing, or moving tasks without disrupting the workflow.
 - **Incremental Improvements:** Regular reviews of the board help teams improve workflows, remove inefficiencies, and streamline processes over time.

+### Customization of the Kanban Board

+**The Testing column** is important for checking the quality of tasks before they are marked as "Done."
+It lets everyone see the testing process and promotes responsibility among team members.
+By following Agile methods, it focuses on regular checking and validation of tasks.
+This column allows teams to get feedback early, so they can fix any problems quickly.

+**The Blocked column** shows tasks that are stuck because they rely on other things or face obstacles.
+This helps the team spot issues that slow down progress.
+It provides a clear view of the workflow and highlights which problems need priority to fix, allowing teams to continue their work and solve problems efficiently.